 Biden attending high-roller fundraiser headlined by defund-the-police activist John Legend

-Joe Biden is set to attend a high-roller fundraiser Thursday evening headlined by anti-police activist John Legend, who has claimed the Second Amendment was intended to preserve slavery, and openly promised that he'll try to push the former vice president towards totally defunding law enforcement.
+Joe Biden is set to attend a high-roller fundraiser Thursday evening headlined by anti-police activist John Legend, who has openly promised that he'll try to push the former vice president towards totally defunding law enforcement and adopting other far-left positions.

-Additonally, Legend has said President Trump's base consists of white supremacist terrorists.
-Biden, for his part, has asserted that 10 to 15 percent of Americans are "just not very good people," and remarked that many Trump supporters believe "Mexicans are rapists and all Muslims are bad."
+Legend has argued, for example, that President Trump's base consists of white supremacist terrorists -- a line of attack reminiscent of Biden's assertions that 10 to 15 percent of Americans are "just not very good people," and that many Trump supporters believe "Mexicans are rapists and all Muslims are bad."

-Biden has also vowed to put Beto O'Rourke in charge of gun-control efforts; O'Rourke has vowed to forcibly seize Americans' rifles.

-Barbra Streisand, Jay Leno, and Jennifer Hudson will also attend the event, where attendance requires a minimum $2,800 buy-in to shore up resources for the Biden Victory Fund, a joint committee of the Biden campaign, the Democratic National Committee (DNC) and state Democratic parties.
+Barbra Streisand, Jay Leno, and Jennifer Hudson will also attend the 8 p.m.
+ET "Fabulous Evening" event, where attendance requires a minimum $2,800 buy-in to shore up resources for the Biden Victory Fund, a joint committee of the Biden campaign, the Democratic National Committee (DNC) and state Democratic parties.

-“There is no chance that Joe Biden will be able to stand up to the ‘Defund the Police’ movement engulfing the Democrat Party and a growing number of his most visible supporters, now including John Legend," Trump campaign communications director Tim Murtaugh told Fox News.
-"Disbanding police departments nationwide would send the country spiraling into chaos.
-The ‘Defund the Police’ train has already left the Democrat station and Joe Biden is a hapless passenger, whether he knows it or not.”

 EXCLUSIVE AUDIO: TOP BIDEN SURROGATE SAYS DEMS PREFER HE STAY IN BASEMENT